Skip to main content

 Sing Ireland Irish Youth Training Choir performing at the 2022 Business to Arts Awards at the National Concert Hall.
 Sing Ireland are taking part in Round 3 of Business to Arts' Fundraising Fellowship, Ireland programme.
 Photo: Conor McCabe

-The Awards ceremony was a fantastic evening of live entertainment, networking and celebration, hosted by broadcaster and journalist Dearbhail McDonald, and featuring a range of categories that celebrate arts sponsorship, commissioning, philanthropy, staff engagement programmes, corporate social responsibility, access programmes, creative community initiatives and more.
+A flagship event on the corporate-cultural calendar, it is a fantastic evening of live entertainment, networking, and celebration.
+It features a range of categories that celebrate arts sponsorship, commissioning, philanthropy, staff engagement programmes, corporate social responsibility, access programmes, creative community initiatives and more.

 The Awards has a total of 13 categories, including ten main categories and three bursaries.